 Ordinance 2013-07-09-1601 was adopted to implement the increase in sales tax and establishes the requirement for a Citizens’ Advisory Committee to provide oversight of the City's Measure A tax.
-The ordinance requires that the Committee:
+The ordinance requires the Committee:

-The Committee is appointed by the City Council and acts in an advisory capacity to the Council.
+The Measure A Committee is appointed by the City Council and acts in an advisory capacity to the Council.
 The Committee operates under a Committee Charter approved by the City Council and under by-laws adopted by the Committee.

 The sales tax rate within the City of Stockton is 9%.

 There are currently no external links.

-This City of Stockton web page last reviewed on --- 9/22/2015
+This City of Stockton web page last reviewed on --- 5/13/2022